 Sex in a Christian Marriage Is Commanded

 I have counseled couples who have not been intimate for months, and in a few cases, even years.
 During the first counseling session with one such couple, I assigned them homework: have sex before our next counseling session one week later.
 They came back and still hadn’t been intimate.
 I gave them the same homework, but they still didn’t do it.
 You would think this wasn’t that difficult of an assignment, but it is for some couples.
-Was I out of line for encouraging them to have sex?
-Not according to the apostle Paul.
-In 1 Corinthians 7:1- 3, he wrote:
+Was I out of line for giving them this encouragement?
+No. Look at this biblical view of sex:

 It is good for a man not to touch a woman.
 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
-Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
+Let the husband render to his wife the affection due her, and likewise also the wife to her husband (1 Corinthians 7:1-3).

 The phrase “touch a woman” is another euphemism for sex.
 Paul commands single people to abstain, but then says that it is equally bad for married people to abstain.
 Just as the devil wants to encourage sex outside of a marriage (fornication and adultery), he equally wants to discourage sex within a marriage.
 While we generally recognize that intimacy outside of a marriage is wrong, so we should also recognize that withholding intimacy in a marriage is equally wrong.
 Paul instructs married people to “render” to their spouses the “affection” or intimacy that is “due.”
 The Greek word translated “due” is opheilo, which means “to owe, be in debt for.”
 Here are two other places this term is used in the New Testament: